 What if I do not have a mental disability but I’m struggling with personal matters?

 Most of us will go through hard seasons in life requiring support from our employers.
-This can include events such as: the death of a family member or close friend, caring for a sick child or an aging parent, domestic violence, an unexpected surgery, divorce etc. While these hard times may not lead to a “mental disability” as defined under the Alberta Human Rights Act, you may be entitled to certain benefits under Alberta’s Employment Standards Code to assist you during such times.
+This can include events such as the death of a family member or close friend, caring for a sick child or an aging parent, domestic violence, unexpected surgery, divorce, etc. While these hard times may not lead to a “mental disability” as defined under the Alberta Human Rights Act, you may be entitled to certain benefits under Alberta’s Employment Standards Code to assist you during such times.
 These benefits include Bereavement Leave, Personal and Family Responsibility Leave, Compassionate Care Leave, Critical Illness of Child Leave, Long-term Illness and Injury Leave, and Domestic Violence Leave.
 Additionally, you may be able to claim short-term disability under your company’s insurance plan.
 If you are uncertain about which options to use, consult with an employment lawyer.

 I have not disclosed my mental disability and I’ve recently been terminated

-While failure of an employee to provide information for disability-related accommodation may provide a defence to a human rights complaint, the duty of an employer to accommodate an employee is not engaged only after an employee provides a medical note or information.
+While the failure of an employee to provide information for disability-related accommodation may provide a defence to a human rights complaint, the duty of an employer to accommodate an employee is not engaged only after an employee provides a medical note or information.
 If you believe your mental disability played a factor in your termination, although you did not disclose the illness or provide medical documentation, consult with an employment lawyer about your options.
 In some cases, you may still be able to file a human rights complaint or claim wrongful dismissal.

 I have disclosed my mental disability and I’m not receiving accommodations